SGcoder120/web103_finalproject/milestones/milestone5.md

 ### 1. What went well during this unit?

-The deployment process went smoothly once we resolved the environment variable loading issues.
-We successfully deployed both the frontend and backend to Render, and all features are working correctly in production.
-The API configuration updates we made ensured proper communication between the client and server in both development and production environments.
+Implementing the features were quite easy as nearly every feature implemented was pretty well executed.
+Every issue was resolved shortly afterwards.

 ### 2. What were some challenges your group faced in this unit?

-The main challenge was getting the environment variables to load properly in the production environment.
-We initially had issues with the async dotenv loading in the server startup, which required refactoring the loadEnv.js file to properly await the configuration before importing authentication modules.
+The biggest headache was environment variables in production.
+Our async dotenv setup wasn't loading before the auth modules initialized, so we had to refactor loadEnv.js to fix the ordering.

 ### 3. What were some of the highlights or achievements that you are most proud of in this project?

-I'm most proud of successfully implementing a comprehensive full-stack application that solves a real-world problem.
-The combination of Google Maps integration, user authentication, image uploads, and a robust review system creates a valuable tool for finding reliable restrooms.
-The database design with proper relationships and the clean API architecture demonstrate solid backend development skills.
+Just seeing it all come together — Google Maps, authentication, image uploads, and a review system working as one cohesive app.

 ### 4. Reflecting on your web development journey so far, how have you grown since the beginning of the course?

-I've grown tremendously in understanding full-stack development, from setting up databases and APIs to building interactive React applications.
-I now have experience with deployment, authentication systems, file uploads, and integrating third-party APIs.
-The project taught me the importance of proper error handling, user experience design, and maintaining clean, scalable code architecture.
+I went from barely understanding how frontends and backends talk to each other, to building and deploying a full-stack app with auth, file storage, and third-party APIs.
+That gap feels huge looking back.

 ### 5. Looking ahead, what are your goals related to web development, and what steps do you plan to take to achieve them?

-My goals include deepening my knowledge of modern web technologies like Next.js, TypeScript, and cloud services.
-I plan to build more complex applications, contribute to open-source projects, and potentially pursue a career in web development.
-I'll continue learning through personal projects, online courses, and staying updated with industry trends.
+I want to get comfortable with Next.js and TypeScript, and build things that are more complex and polished.
+Using a lot of online resources and courses will help.